aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 ## Prerequisites
 Create an EKS Cluster following the tutorial at https://www.eksworkshop.com/030_eksctl/prerequisites/

+We will use a Cloud9 instance to issue all the commands as described in the EKS Workshop.
+Remember to install all prerequisites as per the above link

 The ONLY difference is that at step 3 (https://www.eksworkshop.com/030_eksctl/launcheks/)  We will create a cluster that is using 3 worker nodes:

 ```